≡ Menu

-Tesla is a first mover in the electric vehicle space.
-On the other hand, Ford only got on the battery EV bandwagon in 2020 when it first introduced the all-electric MUSTANG MACH-E.
+Tesla has established itself as a pioneer in the electric vehicle (EV) industry.
+Conversely, Ford only entered the battery EV market in 2020 with the launch of the all-electric MUSTANG MACH-E.

-While Ford may not be the first mover in the EV space, it is still a formidable player in the automobile industry.
-Ford has the necessary resources to take on Tesla in the EV race.
+While Ford may not be the first mover in the electric vehicle (EV) space, it remains a formidable player in the automobile industry, equipped with the necessary resources to compete with Tesla in the EV race.

-For example, Ford’s research and development spending in fiscal 2023 was nearly 300% higher than what Tesla spent in the same period on a dollar-to-dollar basis.
+For instance, Ford’s research and development spending in fiscal 2023 was nearly 300% higher than Tesla’s on a dollar-for-dollar basis.

-Additionally, Ford’s flagship vehicle, the F-150 Lightning, an all-electric pickup truck that has already debuted in 2022 is having a profound impact on the company’s EV race.
+Additionally, Ford’s flagship vehicle, the F-150 Lightning, an all-electric pickup truck that debuted in 2022, is making a significant impact on the company’s position in the EV race.

-That said, in this article, we compare Ford and Tesla’s stocks in several areas, including revenue per vehicle, vehicle profit and margins.
+That said, this article offers a comparative analysis of Ford and Tesla across several key areas, including revenue per vehicle, vehicle profit, and margins.

 Let’s get started!